gefgu/100-days-of-code/log.md

 **Today's Progress**:

-- Spent time working in the minmax algorithm for the Tic Tac Toe project
+- Spent time working in the minimax algorithm for the AI of my Tic Tac Toe project.

 **Thoughts**: